nunofonseca/TeachingMaterial/README.md

 ## Aknowledgments
-This tutorial has been inspired on material developed by Ângela Gonçalves, Nicolas Delhomme, Simon Anders and Martin Morgan, who I would like to thank and acknowledge.
-Special thanks must go to Ângela Gonçalves and Mitra Barzine, with whom I have been teaching, and to Gabriella Rustici, for always finding a way to organise a new course.
+This tutorial has been inspired on material developed by Mar Gonzalez-Porta, Ângela Gonçalves, Nicolas Delhomme, Simon Anders and Martin Morgan, who we would like to thank and acknowledge.
+Special thanks must go to Mar Gonzalez-Porta, with whom we have been teaching and to Gabriella Rustici for her priceless help in organising courses.